 Possible Legal Options

 When it comes to pursuing a workers’ compensation case, you have a few legal options that you can consider if your workers’ compensation claim is denied.
-Options, which vary by state, include:
+Your workers comp attorney will explain everything you need to know about the best courses of action to take if it happens to you.
+These options vary by state and could include:

 - Accepting the decision and moving on